super-linter/super-linter/docs/descriptors/json_jsonlint.md

 ## Configuration

+### jsonlint configuration

+- jsonlint has no known capability to configure custom rules
+- jsonlint has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_JSON | Activate or deactivate jsonlint | `true` |